What the Growth of Slack and Microsoft Teams Means for Enterprises

 Slack is a definitive leader in the business messaging space.
 As of 2019, about a billion messages per week were sent on the platform, and daily active users (DAU) exceeded 12 million based on Slack’s most recent announcement.

 Teams, on the other hand, has a higher number of daily users.
-In the third quarter of 2020, Teams reached a DAU of 115 million, which is impressive growth if you consider that the company only had about 75 million daily users in the middle of the year.
+In April 2021, Teams reached a DAU of 145 million, which is impressive growth if you consider that the company only had about 75 million daily users in the middle of the year.

 So, you may wonder why there’s such a difference?
 It’s important to understand that the 12 million DAU estimate for Slack came about during October of 2019.